-The Weather data comes from Weather Underground using their API ( http://www.wunderground.com/weather/api/ ).
+The Weather data comes from DarkSky using their API ( http://darksky.net/dev/ ).
 The maps are from Google Maps API.
-You must get an API Key from weather underground in order to make this work.
+You must get API Keys from DarkSky and Google in order to make this work.
 It is free for low usage such as this application.

 The PiClock can be customized with several supported additional things: